THE GARDENIA PROJECT

 amazing story, and deserves to be told.

-If you are interested in being part of this project please feel out the contact form below.
+If you are interested in being part of this project please feel follow the button below to The Gardenia Project Application.
 I would love to hear from you.

 Kathy is just like you and me.
 Someone you might see in the line at the grocery store or meet in your networking group.
 She is married and has two kids and a runs a successful business.
 That's the stuff we all know about each other.
 The things that we share with people.
 What we let people see of us.
 Then there are the things that we don't share.
 Kathy decided that she wanted to get brave and share her story about dealing with depression and anxiety.
 She has dealt with both of those things her whole life.